amarasovic/amarasovic.github.io/contact/index.md

     * CS 6320 – Computer Vision
     * CS 6140 – Data Mining

 ### You are *not* a student at the University of Utah, but you hope to be

 If you're interested in doing a PhD in the School of Computing, *please apply*.
 We will carefully consider every application.
 More information about the application process can be found [here](https://www.cs.utah.edu/graduate/admissions/).

 **Why didn't I answer your email?**

 I fully agree with everyone that Yonatan Bisk wrote under "Information about Emailing Professors/Why is your email being ignored" available [here](https://yonatanbisk.com/emailing_professors.html).

+### You're looking for postdoc positions

+I'm not hiring postdocs yet.